Alabama Cares: The Better the Caregiver, the Better the Care

-Alabama Cares also recognizes a special group of caregivers age 55 and older who are the primary caregivers of related children.
+Alabama Cares also recognizes Older Relative Caregivers, age 55 and older, who are the primary caregivers of related children.
 A limited amount of funds is available for senior caregivers caring for a child/children age 18 or younger, as well as children of any age who have a mental or developmental disability that results in a functional limitation of three or more major life activities.
 In these cases, the caregiver must live with the child and have a legal relationship with the child.
 Learn more about the Older Relative Caregiver program here.

 Monthly Support Groups

 Alabama Cares offers two distinct support groups for caregivers as well as for older relatives (other than the parents) who serve as primary caregivers for children.
 The purpose is to openly and confidentially discuss any issues related to your responsibilities and get helpful feedback from others in similar situations, which may help you be more effective while maintaining a positive outlook.
 Learn more about these support groups by clicking here.

 For more information on the services of Alabama Cares, call 1-800-AGE-LINE (1-800-243-5463).